Data Centers in Granada

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in the Granada region range from $0.11 to $0.15 per kWh as of January 2025.
-These competitive costs are supported by Spain's strong investment in renewables, which make up over half of the national energy mix.
-This pricing structure helps lower the total cost of ownership for colocation deployments.
+Average Cost Of Power Industrial electricity rates in the region range from $0.11 to $0.15 per kWh, as of early 2024.
+This pricing is competitive for Southern Europe and is influenced by Spain's significant investment in renewable energy, which makes up over half of the national grid's power generation.

 Market Access, Business & Tax Climate